eth-brownie/brownie/docs/tests-hypothesis-property.rst

 Available Settings
 ------------------

-See the `Hypothesis documentation <https://hypothesis.readthedocs.io/en/latest/settings.html#available-settings>`_ for a complete list of available settings.
+See the Hypothesis `settings documentation <https://hypothesis.readthedocs.io/en/latest/settings.html#available-settings>`_ for a complete list of available settings.
 This section only lists settings where the default value has been changed.

 .. py:attribute:: deadline